JosephBondi/shield-core-for-jt9/README.md

 This is my implementation of the tutorial.

+Helpful commands:
+chmod +x shield-core-for-decoder.sh unshield-core-for-decoder.sh
-NOTE: you probably need to "sudo apt install cpuset"
+sudo apt install cpuset